AaronC81/sord/README.md

     only messages of the specified logging kinds, whereas `--exclude-messages` acts as a blacklist and suppresses the specified logging kinds.
 Both flags take a comma-separated list of logging kinds, for example `omit,infer`.
+    When using `--include-messages`, the `done` kind is included by default.
     (You cannot specify both `--include-messages` and `--exclude-messages`.)

 ## Example